akashenen/2d-platformer-controller/README.md

 #### Wall Sliding and Jumping

 * **canWallSlide:** If enabled, the actor will be able to slide down walls
-* **wallSlideVelocity:** Speed in which the actor will slide down walls if sliding is enabled
+* **wallSlideSpeed:** Speed in which the actor will slide down walls if sliding is enabled
 * **canWallJump:** If enabled, the actor will be able to jump from walls
-* **wallJumpVelocity:** Horizonal velocity added to the actor when jumping from walls
+* **wallJumpSpeed:** Horizonal speed added to the actor when jumping from walls

 #### Dashing